Skip to main content

 Region: Sarajevo

-Signature Sarajevo dessert - poached apples stuffed with walnuts, swimming in syrup and crowned with whipped cream.
+Sarajevo's signature sweet: poached apples stuffed with walnuts, sitting in syrup under a spoonful of whipped cream.

 vegetarianContains: nutsContains: dairy